 The use or possession of alcohol on School premises, near the School, on journeys to and from the School and at any time when in School uniform, is also strictly forbidden for all students.
-At social events hosted by the School, only students over the age of 18, and those over the age of 16 with parental consent, may consume alcohol to a limited and controlled extent.
+At social events hosted by the School, only students over the age of 18.
 Any abuse of these provisions is likely to result in suspension.

 Possession or use of illegal drugs of any kind, whether in School or out of School, is liable to result in expulsion.
 The Headmaster has the right to ask any student to submit to a drugs test, held under supervised conditions, should he have reasonable cause to do so.
 Failure to accept such a test, other than for valid medical reasons, which would need to be provided in writing within 48 hours of the Headmaster's request, will result in expulsion.
 Where the Headmaster requests that a student submit to a drug's test, parents will be notified in advance and be invited to accompany their son to the test, or be able to request another responsible adult to be present.
 The School will not object to any reasonable request.
-Should any test prove negative, the School will pay the necessary laboratory and testing fees.
+Should any test prove negative, the

+School will pay the necessary laboratory and testing fees.
 Should the test prove positive, the parents/guardians will be invoiced to cover the laboratory and testing costs.